 To set up email retention:

-- In the Email Retention section, select either Automatically delete email messages older than N days or Do not delete email messages automatically.
+- In the Email auto-deletion section, select either Automatically delete email messages older than N days or Do not delete email messages automatically.

-If you select Do not delete email messages automatically, click Save changes and skip the remaining steps.
+If you select Do not delete email messages automatically, click Save and skip the remaining steps.

 - Enter the number of days you want to retain messages.
-For example, if you enter 30, then messages older than 30 days are deleted.
+For example, enter 30 to have messages older than 30 days deleted.

 - Move messages to the Trash folder: Messages stay in the Trash folder an additional 30 days before they're deleted, which gives you additional time to retrieve a message that was deleted according to your email retention settings.

 - Delete messages permanently: Messages bypass the Trash folder and are deleted permanently after the number of days you specify.
-Once a message is deleted permanently, there is no way to retrieve that message.
+Once a message is deleted permanently, you can't retrieve it.

 - To retain messages with specific labels, enter a comma-separated list of those labels in the text field under Do not automatically delete messages with the following labels.

-You must enter the full names of the labels; wildcard characters are not supported.
+You must enter the full names of the labels, because wildcard characters are not supported.
 Nested labels do not inherit this setting from their parent labels.

 You can publish a list of these labels to your users so they have the option to prevent specific messages from being deleted automatically.